plongquian/pet_shelter/source/adoption/dogs.rst

 .. figure:: piper.png
     :width: 50%

 Piper is one of our pups that has a background in training.
-She has a long list of tricks that she is already able to do, and has extremely good behavior.
-She takes a little time to adjust to new people, and gets nervous around children.
-She would do better in a home with more mature individuals, and that has lots of good places to nap.

-*LIST OF TRAITS*
+She came to us from a couple who was moving to an elderly home and was not allowed to have dogs.
+She is used to quieter environments.

+**Pet Details:**
+	* Type: Dog
+	* Breed: Jack Russell Terrier
+	* Sex: Female
+	* Age: 1 year
+	* Color: White with brown spots
+	* Weight: 12 lbs.
+	* Spayed/Neutered: Yes

+**Personality Details:**
+	* Very smart, and has a long list of tricks she can do.
+	* Very well-behaved indoors and outdoors.
+	* Nervous around children, and takes time to adjust to new people.
+	* Will do best in a home with more mature individuals.